SummersRemote/xmlToJSON/README.md

 The most effective solutions usually involve converting the XML to JSON, and indeed there are several libraries for that.
 However, many of them suffer from poor/incomplete representation especially with regard to namespaces and attributes.

-xmlTOJSON may not solve all of your woes, but it solved mine :)
+xmlToJSON may not solve all of your woes, but it solved mine :)

 Installation
 ------------